ketronkowski/embabel-agent/README.md

 GOAP is a popular AI planning algorithm used in gaming.
 It allows for dynamic decision-making and action selection based on the current state of the world and the goals of the agent.

 Goals, actions and plans are independent of GOAP.
-Future planning options include:

-- Plans created by a reasoning model such as OpenAI o1 or DeepSeek R1.
+Embabel also supports [Utility AI](https://en.wikipedia.org/wiki/Utility_system) out of the box, which can run the same actions but chooses actions based on (potentially dynamic) utility scores rather than strict preconditions and postconditions.
+This is valuable for exploration and open-ended tasks, when we do not need to achieve a specific goal but want to maximize overall utility.

 The framework executes via an `AgentPlatform` implementation.